Support At Home

 Client Town Hall

-The Australian Government is replacing Home Care Packages with the new Support at Home program under the Aged Care Act 2024, coming into effect on 1 July 2025.
+The Australian Government is replacing Home Care Packages with the new Support at Home program from 1 November 2025 as part of their efforts to unify and simply in-home aged care across the country.
 These changes may affect your care and services, so we want to help you understand what it means for you.

-That’s why Murray Mallee Aged Care Group is hosting a series of Client Town Hall Sessions across May 2025.
+That’s why Murray Mallee Aged Care Group is hosting a series of Client Town Hall Sessions.
 These in-person events are a great chance to learn more, ask questions, and feel confident about the upcoming changes.

 Session Dates